Terror from the Year 5000 is a 1958 sci-fi film directed by Robert J. Gurney Jr., involving Time Travel with a twist.

 - Hypnotic Eyes: Fingernails, actually.
 The terror's fingernails somehow have the power to hypnotize people who look at them.

 - Informed Deformity: Due to Special Effects Failure, with her fake scarring, misaligned eyebrows and twisted teeth, the mutant woman from the year 5000 comes across as merely unattractive, even ugly, but still clearly human, and not the hideous, monstrous mutation the movie makes her out to be.
 This makes the nurse's overreaction seem odd.

 - Kill and Replace: The Terror kills a nurse (played by the same actress) after she runs in terror.
 She then uses some device from the future to steal her face and impersonate her to get near Victor.

 - Mad Scientist: Averted with Dr. Earling.
-He insists on official verification of his discoveries and when he learns that his experiments are resulting in dangerous radioactivity, he suspends his work until safeguards can be implemented.
+He insists on official verification of his discoveries, and when he learns that his experiments are resulting in dangerous radioactivity, he suspends his work until safeguards can be implemented.
 His assistant, on the other hand, is a complete jerk; he plays the trope straight, but not out of a desire For Science!
 He just wants to make money.